StevenLwcz/StevenLwcz.github.io/_posts/2022-03-23-Vector-Registers-in-GDB-and-New-Register-Window.md

 ### Final Thoughts

-With various `vector reg-list` in your GDB command file, as you step through your assembly program, it should now be much easier to see what is going as you explore vector instructions.
+With various `vector reg-list` in your GDB command file, as you step through your assembly program, it should now be much easier to see what is going as you explore Arm vector instructions.

 `(gdb) vector /d reg-list` allows you to delete registers and `/c` clear the whole window. `(gdb) help vector` for more info.